Memories from a Kabul reporting trip

 The few weeks I spent in Afghanistan were some of the most productive and satisfying of my entire journalism career.
 The initial expectation from my boss back in Prague was that I would file a four-minute radio feature every day.
 I was intimidated at first by the expected workload (a four-minute feature might sound insignificant, but it’s actually not easy to report, write and record a full-length feature every day).
 I needn’t have worried too much.
 There were simply so many stories to cover and they practically all wrote themselves.

-When we weren’t reporting stories, Mustafa and I would explore Kabul’s evocative central market or hang out on Chicken Street, a ramshackle lane filled at the time with junk shops, carpet dealers and tiny food shops that would occasionally sell a can of beer from below the counter (provided there was no else in the store to witness the transaction).
+When we weren’t reporting stories, Mustafa and I would explore Kabul’s evocative central market or hang out on Chicken Street, a ramshackle lane filled with junk shops, carpet dealers and tiny food shops that would occasionally sell cans of beer from below the counter (provided there was no else in the store to witness the transaction).
 I once paid $7 a can for Russian "Baltika" beer to bring to a party thrown by the local chapter of the international aid group, Médecins Sans Frontières.
 I didn’t want to show up to the bash empty-handed.

 PIctured here is Mustafa Sarwar (right), a medical student at the time and my Afghan translator, and his uncle, who served as my driver.
 Photo by Mark Baker.